John Kavanagh

 The Irish foundation

 John Kavanagh is the head coach of Straight Blast Gym (SBG) Ireland in Dublin and the first Irish BJJ black belt.
-His coaching career began in the late 1990s when MMA was effectively nonexistent in Ireland — Kavanagh built the Irish MMA training scene from scratch.
+His coaching career began in the late 1990s when MMA was effectively nonexistent in Ireland — Kavanagh built the Irish MMA training scene from scratch, organizing the first BJJ tournaments in Ireland and importing instructors from the US and Brazil to seed the technical base.

 By 2013, his most-successful student, Conor McGregor, had signed with the UFC after dominating the Cage Warriors lightweight and featherweight titles.
 The McGregor era from 2013–2018 made SBG Ireland the most-watched non-US MMA gym in the world.